Saltworker/RegressionAnalysis_CAS-plotting/README.md

 **NOTE: The program Graph is simply used for testing the results of the regression model & coefficient of determination R^2**

-## RegressionAnalysis_matplotlibcpp
+## RegressionAnalysis_sciplot
-Regression analysis tool (class regression) utilizing matplotlibcpp.h to graph the results.
+Regression analysis program utilizing sciplot to plot the results.
 Using .txt files as input, the following can be made:
   - Regression model(s) and coefficient(s) of determination R^2
      1. Linear
      2. Exponential